 Design by Fischer + Makooi Architects (renovation) | 95 units

-A teaser site has recently launched for modern condominium The Perrie in anticipation of a fall 2024 sales launch.
-The one-bedroom units are expected to start at $875,000, and a five-unit collection of penthouses with private roof terraces is expected to start at $1,385,000.
-Many units will have private balconies, and all residents will have access to an attended lobby, courtyard garden, fitness center, and lounge.
+The Perrie is a rental-to-condo conversion selling one-bedroom units from $885,000, and a five-unit collection of penthouses with private roof terraces that start at $1,385,000.
+Most units will have private balconies, and all residents will have access to an attended lobby, courtyard garden, fitness center, and lounge.

 The new condominium represents the latest chapter for 234 East 46th Street.
 Crowdfund investor Prodigy originally intended to develop 234 East 46th Street into a long-term hotel with Korman Communities under its AKA brand.
 However, this didn't pan out and Prodigy filed for bankruptcy in 2021.
 The Perrie's developer, Cape Advisors, bought the building for $13 million in May 2023.